Graduation with Departmental Distinction

 Rabih Younes

-Associate Director of Undergraduate Studies, Assistant Professor of the Practice in the Department of ECE
+Associate Director of Undergraduate Studies, Associate Professor of the Practice in the Department of ECE